 Nouns do not change with respect to gender.
 The so-called class words are frequently employed before the word to restrict its meaning.
 Examples:

 ua nu "coconut" is formed with the class word ua ("fruit") manu kibuma "cockatoo" uses the class word manu ("bird") majang wana "tigress" uses majang ("tiger") as class word

 Some feminine words ending in i are derived from Sanskrit feminine, like puri "princess" (from Sanskrit putri, feminine of putra, "prince").

 The plural of nouns can be obtained by the use of class words with collective meaning (haima "people" or ngadya "group", for instance), by the use of suffix –ra (tau "person", taura "persons") or by duplicating the noun (iha "fish", iha-iha "school of fishes").
-The suffix –ra becomes –èra before r and makes final l disappear (syor "gentleman", syorèra "gentlemen", lakal "potato", lakara "potatoes").
+The suffix –ra becomes –èra before r and makes final l become i or disappear (syor "gentleman", syorèra "gentlemen", lakal "potato", lakaira "potatoes").
 In most cases, the word loses the final vowel (tokingawa "passenger", tokingaura "passengers", kota "city", kotra "cities") or moves the vowel to the last syllable (wisi "star", wisrya "stars").
 Some are irregular (wana "woman", watra "women").